ben-mar/MTGMulliganer/README.md

 To run a hand use the following :

-#imports the magic.py file
+Imports the magic.py file:
 from magic import *

-#If you want BantSpirit
+If you want BantSpirit:
 mulliganer = Main('BantSpirit')

 #or if you want Burn